 In 2002 I came home to my dog-less apartment to a thought.
 “What if I got a dog?”
-I always had a dog growing up in my parents’ house.
-I wanted a dog and knew the responsibility was huge, especially since I worked, as most people do.
-Later that week I found myself driving to the local pet store.
+My parents always had a dog and we grew up with them.
+I knew the responsibility in having a dog was huge, especially since I have a day job, as most people do.
 I wanted a smaller dog but not too small.
 The Wizard of Oz is one of my favorite movies and I loved the look and personality of cairn terriers.

-Entering the pet store, my eyes locked with a cute little light brown and tan baby.
+Entering a pet store, my eyes locked with a cute little light brown and tan baby.
 Her ears perked up, as if she was waiting for me.
 I knew before I held her, she was the one.
 She was a cairn terrier of about 10 weeks old.
 I took her home that night and named her Roxy.
 This girl was such a sweet little babe and we did everything together.
 She slept in the bed with me on the 3rd night.
 Her first trip to the vet was a memorable one.
 As we sat in the waiting room, I heard a woman crying.
 Minutes passed and she left the vet clinic without her animal.
 I knew what happened…her dog had passed.
 Holding Roxy on my lap, I whispered in her ear, “I’m glad that’s not us.”
-I knew that day would dismissed it immediately.
-It feels as if it was yesterday.
+I knew that day would come for us, but, dismissed the thought immediately.

 A couple years later I added a 2nd cairn terrier, Jack, to our home.
 Roxy and Jack got along great.
 Roxy maintained the lead of the pack, next to me.
 Jack was 2 years younger than her.
 Having two dogs in the house is amazing and very loving, in case you are thinking about it….if you can afford the vet bills.
 I certainly don’t have the money but I made it work.
 It’s really not that bad and having two dogs is really something great.